Lakefront estate with private dock, wide lawn, and modern design built by Marble Falls custom home builder on Lake LBJ shoreline.

 Let’s Talk About Your Lakefront Vision

 At Zbranek & Holt, we’ve been building on Lake LBJ, Horseshoe Bay, and Marble Falls for more than 45 years.
-We know the engineering requirements, the LCRA codebook, and how to turn granite into long-term value.
+We understand the engineering requirements, LCRA rules, and how to transform complex lake lots into long-term value.

-If you’re ready to discuss your next lakefront project, connect with us today to learn how our team can help bring your lakefront vision to life.
+If you’re ready to discuss your next lakefront project, connect with us today.
+Start planning with guidance from our our Marble Falls lakefront home design team.